cyclr/docs/pages/v2/04-embedding/05-marketplace/07-deploy-marketplace.md

 You need an **Integrations** button in your application’s interface to allow your users to view a marketplace and install templates.

-1. Make the following request from your application server to the Cyclr REST API’s [/v1.0/accounts/{id}/marketplace](https://api.cyclr.uk/docs/index#!/Accounts/Accounts_Marketplace_POST) endpoint to get a Marketplace URL.
+1. Make the following request from your application server to the Cyclr REST API’s `/v1.0/accounts/{id}/marketplace` endpoint to get a Marketplace URL.
 2. Direct the user to the URL in their web browser.

+For more information about this endpoint, see the [Interactive API reference](cyclr-api-reference) page.

 > **Note**: If you deploy a Marketplace, you can see an API User in your Cyclr console.
 The API User has access to the account, but can’t sign in to the Cyclr interface.